 The other two Knecht books are subsets of this one.
 Include the whole family in a read-aloud.
 You'll love it!

-There's also another Bible History (Amazon), (Johnson) that is excellent and will fill out any Ancient History course especially from a culture and geographic perspective.
+There's also another Bible History (Amazon), (Johnson) that is excellent and will fill out any Ancient History course especially from a cultural and geographic perspective.

-Our Lady of Guadalupe and the Conquest of Darkness (Amazon), Dr. Warren Carroll is for 10th grade and up due to the gruesome Aztec practice.
+Our Lady of Guadalupe and the Conquest of Darkness (Amazon), Dr. Warren Carroll is for 10th grade and up due to the gruesome Aztec practices.

 Garcia Moreno (Dolorosa Press, Fr.
-Kimball) Of course, our USA details are different, yet it was the same battle.
-It's the best "American" history book I've ever read.
+Kimball) Of course, our USA details are different from those in Equador, yet it was the very same battle.
+It's the best "American" history book that I've ever read.

-There's a series of old Landmark Books that, by God's grace I bought from a lady on the CathSwap Yahoo group, a whole box full.
-Wonderful series, yet mostly secular.
+There's a series of old Landmark Books that, by God's grace I bought from a lady on the CathSwap Yahoo group (now Groups.io), a whole box full.
+Wonderful series, yet it mostly secular.

-In a Laura Berquist/Great Books manner and as we progressed through the years covered in the book, I'd stop to read timely Landmark book.
-The children and I both remember so much better from the stories.
+In a Laura Berquist/Great Books "manner" and as we progressed through the years covered in the book, I'd stop to read a timely Landmark book.
+The children and I both remember history so much better from the stories.

 I had gone through the prefatory pages of each Landmark book to see what time frame it covered, and then wrote the date on the spline of the book as in the photo above.

 I stacked the books next to my chair in order by date, oldest on top, and we simply read through the pile.
-These books are not in order on the shelf below, and I have not read the Audubon book.
-The book on Hitler was very useful.
+These books are not in order on the shelf in the photo.
+I have not read the Audubon book.

 It must be that we remember better because the books gave us more information about an event and more ideas to discuss through the day.